 ✔️ Breathing motion monitoring (w/Breathing Band).

 However, like with any review we write, we had some little gripes worth mentioning:

 ❌ Nanit Insights subscription-based after 1 year.

-Overall, we think the Nanit Pro baby monitor is the best wifi baby monitor on the market, offering an easy and versatile installation, excellent camera and app features, powerful sleep metrics and insights, and a surprisingly smooth and high quality streaming over WiFi and 5G or 4G networks.
+Overall, we think the Nanit Pro baby monitor is the best wifi baby monitor on the market, offering an easy and versatile installation, excellent camera and app features, powerful sleep metrics and insights, and surprisingly smooth and high-quality streaming over WiFi and 5G or 4G networks.

 We're pretty picky, so that little list of cons is extremely minor - especially for us!
 The Nanit offers some extremely competitive features for what turns out to be a very reasonable price!

 Based in New York City, Nanit has been making baby monitors for over 6 years, starting in 2016 with the idea to make life more manageable for new parents, giving them insights into their child's growth and well-being, and doing so in a super convenient, intuitive, and portable manner.

 Nanit quickly became popular among parents looking for a high-quality alternative to the traditional parent-unit baby monitors of the past.

 As a testament to their popularity and growth, they have been a CES Innovation Award 2020 Honoree, received the NPD Consumer Electronics Industry Performance Award in 2020, and were listed by CNBC as one of the most promising start-up companies of 2019.

 All of those awards are very well-deserved, and moms might like to learn that Nanit is run by a woman, Sarah Dorsett (CEO)!